ishta-dem/space-shooter/README.md

     A   - To shoot the enemy
     ESC - To exit the game
+# Run
+    Open CMD in your Machine
+    Move to Game Directory
+    Then Type ---> python main.py

 # Credit For Assets
     space ship assets
         https://zintoki.itch.io/space-breaker